sys064/Aria-Tool/README.md

 </p>

 <p align="center">
-  [Discord] - Aria tool is a Script Gathering for Windows/Linux systems written in Python.
+  Aria tool is a Script Gathering for Windows/Linux systems written in Python.
 </p>

 ## Features